-Additional research funded by the Almond Board of California has resulted in the following best practices for stockpile management to prevent aflatoxins and minimize the formation of concealed damage,2 a condition in which off-flavors and off-colors are revealed after roasting.
+Additional research funded by the Almond Board of California has resulted in the following best practices for stockpile management to prevent aflatoxins.

-HARVEST MOISTURE LEVELS
+MOISTURE LEVELS

 The first step to effectively manage Aspergillus growth and concealed damage is to ensure moisture content of the almonds does not exceed allowable levels.
-To accurately determine moisture levels of almonds, it is important to take a good sample of nuts before sweeping.
+To accurately determine moisture levels of almonds, it is important to take a good sample of nuts as they arrive in the yard before stockpiling.